Beloved Tigers star, Hall of Famer Al Kaline dies at 85 | Times Leader

 His anonymity was short-lived.

 Kaline, the Hall of Fame outfielder who played his entire 22-season career for Detroit, died Monday at his home in Michigan.
-“Mr. Tiger” — as he was affectionally known — was 85.
+“Mr. Tiger” — as he was affectionately known — was 85.

-John Morad, a friend of Kaline’s, confirmed his death to The Associated Press.
-Morad, who spoke first to the Detroit Free Press, said he’d been in contact with Kaline’s son.
+John Morad, a friend of Kaline’s, confirmed his death, and the Tigers did so as well in a statement.
 No cause of death was given.

-Kaline was the youngest player to win the American League batting title in 1955 at age 20 with a .340 average.
-The right fielder was an All-Star in 15 seasons and won 10 Gold Gloves.
+Kaline was the youngest player to win the American League batting title, in 1955 at age 20 with a .340 average.
+He was an All-Star in 15 seasons and won 10 Gold Gloves.
 The beloved No. 6 later sat behind a microphone as a Tigers broadcaster and was a special assistant to the general manager.

 Kaline was elected into the Hall of Fame in 1980 in his first year of eligibility.